lu-w/topllet/module-tcq/README.md

 You can add comments by `# my comment`.
 For inline comments, note that the `#` needs to be succeeded by a whitespace (i.e., `#mycomment` is not a valid comment).

+#### Assumptions

+Right now, the tool checks only temporal queries whose CQs are

+1. rooted, i.e., each existentially quantified variable is connected via some chain of roles to an answer variable or individual
+2. tree-shaped, i.e., the induced query graph is acyclic w.r.t. the existentially quantified variables and each node has at most one incoming edge

 ### Temporal Knowledge Bases

 Temporal knowledge bases are modeled simply as a list of standard OWL2 files.